Switzerland is known as the land of chocolate and cheese, mountains and lakes, as well as watches and finance.

 Bahnhofstrasse is home to so many small and secretive banks that it might just blow your mind.
 It is also thought that the vaults beneath it are packed full of Nazi gold.

 These days, Swiss banking isn’t what it used to be as the US and EU’s complaints about tax evasion happening through Swiss banks have changed the rules a bit.
-The laws concerning taxes and secret bank accounts has changed.
+The laws concerning taxes and secret bank accounts have changed.
 This means Swiss banks aren’t as useful as they once were and lots of money has since moved out of the country.

 You might not know it but Switzerland is host to a lot of amazing music festivals that cover every genre from jazz to classical and rock.

 The Montreux Jazz Festival is, without a doubt, my favorite Swiss festival.
-It takes place along the shores of Lake Geneva in the summer and with views across the lake, a backdrop of the alps, and amazing music playing, it is hard to beat.
+It takes place along the shores of Lake Geneva in the summer and with views across the lake, a backdrop of the Alps, and amazing music playing, it is hard to beat.
 It’s definitely one of the best things to do in Montreux if you visit in July.

 The Interlaken Music Festival is another excellent choice if you love classical music as it features some of the top soloists and orchestras from across the world.